lucylai96/lucylai96.github.io/letters.md

 Here's how you can request your LOR:

 1. If you meet the above criteria, give me a heads up **ASAP** via email after deciding that you want a letter from me, and let me know when your first deadline is.
 The sooner you let me know, the better (so I can make a mental note of it).
-2. Then, start working on this [Recommendation Letter Request](https://docs.google.com/document/d/1RBUO8wjLI1xRICTzjUuHDo1dj7VglI4wkSYNaKaDtN8/edit?usp=sharing) document.
-Everything you write in this document helps me help you have the highest chances of getting your desired oppourtunity.
-Once you are finished, email this document to me at [lai@ucsd.edu](mailto:lai@ucsd.edu) (either link the document in your email, or attach it as a PDF).
-Note that I need this document from you at _**at least**_ 2 weeks before your first deadline.
+2. Then, start working on your [Recommendation Letter Request](https://docs.google.com/document/d/1RBUO8wjLI1xRICTzjUuHDo1dj7VglI4wkSYNaKaDtN8/edit?usp=sharing).
+Everything you include in this document helps me write you the strongest possible letter!
+Once you are finished, email this document to me at [lai@ucsd.edu](mailto:lai@ucsd.edu) (either link a Google Doc in your email, or attach it as a PDF).

+**Please note** that I need this document from you at _**at least 2 weeks**_ before your first deadline.

 ### tips and reminders